Counterfeit 1795 Half Dime Reverse

-Counterfeit half dimes are not particularly common, but NGC graders did identify a fake 1795 half dime in a submission several weeks ago.
-Although counterfeit half dimes of apparent Chinese origin have surfaced in recent years, this piece is likely an older fake.
+Counterfeit half dimes are not particularly common, but NGC graders did identify this fake 1795 half dime in a submission a few years ago.
+Although counterfeit half dimes of apparently Chinese origin have surfaced in recent years, this piece is likely an older fake.
 This counterfeiter was more sophisticated than average and must have had a genuine example in hand to copy.
 In fact, you can even identify the die variety of the copied coin: 1795 LM-10, which features a prominent die cud from the T in LIBERTY to the ninth star.

 Because this counterfeit was copied directly from an authentic piece it is more deceptive than most fakes.
 The design elements are all correctly styled, and a comparison with images of a genuine 1795 half dime would show a number of similarities.
 Nonetheless, a close inspection of this coin under a loupe reveals several important flaws.